dobin/waasa/README.md

 ```

 ## Files

-* waasa.json: a dump from the registry of a machine, and additional information.
-Main working file.
+* gathered_data.json: a dump from the registry of a machine and more, around 10MB
+* waasa.json:  parsed registry dump (from gathered_data.json)
 * waasa.csv: Output to CSV
 * waasa.txt: Input of file extensions
-* gathered_data.json: Registry dump

 ## Example Results